Our People

 Leadership Team

-Len Usiskin, Executive Director
+Kristen Thoms, Executive Director

-Kristen Thoms, Director of Operations
+Julia McCormick, Director of Operations

-Julia McCormick, Core Neighbourhoods at Work Program Manager
+Miali Rakotondravah, Core Neighbourhoods at Work Program Manager

-Julia Mudrey has worked in the core community of Saskatoon in various roles throughout the past 12 years.
+Julia has worked in the core community of Saskatoon in various roles throughout the past 12 years.
 She has been a dedicated employee of Quint Developments since 2017, as program staff with the Youth Lodge.
 She moved into the role of Program Manager for the Youth Lodge and Pleasant Hill Place in May of 2022.
 Julia has a Bachelor of Arts in Psychology and a Bachelor of Arts in Indigenous Studies.
 She is excited to be a part of Quint’s leadership team.

 Holly Lucas, Affordable Housing Program Manager

-Holly Lucas joined Quint’s Housing Team in 2018 as a Housing Coordinator before taking over as Program Manager last year.
+Holly joined Quint’s Housing Team in 2018 as a Housing Coordinator before taking over as Program Manager last year.
 She has spent the last 20 years working with homelessness, working with and managing a downtown shelter, before being hired at Quint Development Corporation.
 Holly also 20 years of experience working in the nursing field.

 Our Staff